eli-micho/simple-weather-app/README.md

 ### Possible Improvements

-Due to time contrainsts, the highest quality product was not necessarily delivered.
 Some areas for improvement.
 - Incorporate animation library (like react-spring) for smoother animations.
-- Proper form validation and error handling.
+- Better responsive design (horizontal scrolling).